johnno1962/Remote/README.md

 from a window on your Mac during development.
 Originally created to avoid having to pick  up a device during testing you can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
-The Macro window is an editable WebView that can be modified at will.
+The Macro log is an editable WebView that can be modified at will.
+Finally, you can now record all display output into a quicktime movie.

 ![Icon](http://injectionforxcode.johnholdsworth.com/remote.png)